nipphittt17/Spotify-ArtistSong-Analysis/README.md

 | energy            | Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.             |
 | danceability      | How suitable a track is for dancing based on a combination of musical elements                                 |

+For more details on each attribute, please refer to the [Spotify for Developers official website](https://developer.spotify.com/documentation/web-api).

 Following the extraction, the datasets were merged.
 Null values and duplications were observed, but no errors were detected.
-However, duplications in track names were identified, which might be problematic.
-In this project, only the track data with the latest release date is retained.
-Additionally, the values of all numeric columns are replaced with the mean values calculated from all rows of the track.
+However, **duplications in track names** were identified, which could pose problems in analysis process.
+In this project, only the track data with the latest release date was retained, replacing the values of all numeric columns with the mean values calculated from all rows of the same track name.

-After extraction and transformation, **2 entries were removed**, resulting in **a 48 entries** in the dataset.
+After extraction and transformation, **2 entries** were removed, resulting in a dataset containing **48 entries**.
+It's worth noting that some attributes, such as 'href' and 'uri', may not be immediately usable in the analysis process.
+However, they were retained for the purpose of further development.

-The data was saved as a .csv file, making it readily available for analysis.
-The Python code for extraction and transformation can be found [here](extract_transform_track.ipynb).
+The Python code for extraction and transformation can be found in [this notebook](extract_transform_track.ipynb).

 ## Data analysis
 To address the key findings, the following analyses were performed using SQL.